self-actuated/actuated.com/posts/native-arm64-for-github-actions.md

 * [RX-Line](https://www.hetzner.com/dedicated-rootserver/matrix-rx) from [Hetzner](https://hetzner.com) with 128GB / 256GB RAM, NVMe & 80 cores for approx 200-250 EUR / mo.
 * [Mac Mini M1](https://amzn.to/3WiSDE7) - 8 cores / 16GB RAM - tested with Asahi Linux - one-time payment of ~ 1500 USD

+If you're already an AWS customer, the a1.metal is a good place to start.
+If you need expert support, networking and a high speed uplink, you can't beat Equinix Metal (we have access to hardware there and can help you get started) - you can even pay per minute and provision machines via API.
+The Mac Mini <1 has a really fast NVMe and we're running one of these with Asahi Linux for our own Kernel builds for actuated.
+The RX Line from Hetzner has serious power and is really quite affordable, but just be aware that you're limited to a 1Gbps connection, a setup fee and monthly commitment, unless you pay significantly more.

 I even tried Frederic's Parca job [on my 8GB Raspberry Pi with a USB NVMe](https://twitter.com/alexellisuk/status/1585228202087415808?s=20&t=kW-cfn44pQTzUsRiMw32kQ).
 Why even bother, do I hear you say?
 Well for a one-time payment of 80 USD, it was 26m30s quicker than a hosted runner with QEMU!

 [Learn how to connect an NVMe over USB-C to your Raspberry Pi 4](https://alexellisuk.medium.com/upgrade-your-raspberry-pi-4-with-a-nvme-boot-drive-d9ab4e8aa3c2)